 Old radiators certainly have scrap value.
-However, a radiator’s specific scrap value will depend on the metals it’s made out of.
-Sometimes, the body of the radiator will be one metal while ends or other pieces will be another metal.
-Separating these before you go to the scrap yard will maximize your value and ensure you’re paid full price for the more valuable metals.
-Below we cover the different types of radiators, how to identify the types of radiators, and the value of each.
+However, a radiator’s specific scrap value will depend on the types of metal it contains.
+Sometimes, the body of the radiator will be one metal while ends or other pieces will be different metal.
+Separating these metals before you go to the scrap yard will maximize your value and ensure you’re paid full price for the more valuable metals.
+Below, we cover the different types of radiators, how to identify the type of radiator you have, and the value of each type.

 Aluminum radiators are most commonly found in cars, trucks, forklifts, and other vehicles.
 Aluminum radiators will be silver in color throughout, without any copper color.
 If the radiator is dirty, use a file to clean away the debris to verify the metal is silver in color.
-If you uncover darker metal, it may be copper or brass, which have higher scrap values.
+If you uncover darker metal, it may be copper or brass, which have higher scrap values than aluminum.

 Want to learn more about scrapping aluminum?
-Read our article Aluminum Recycling Prices: Aluminum Scrap Price per Pound + More.
+See our article on Aluminum Recycling Prices: Aluminum Scrap Price per Pound + More.

-You can read more about scrapping copper items in our article Scrap Copper Prices per Pound/Ton/Ounce/Gram.
+You can find more about scrapping copper items in our article on Scrap Copper Prices per Pound/Ton/Ounce/Gram.

 Large trucks and heavy construction equipment may have brass radiators instead of the aluminum ones common in smaller vehicles.
 Brass and copper may look alike, especially if the object is dirty, so it’s important to find out what you have.
-There are a couple ways to determine if your radiator is made out of brass or copper:
+There are a couple of ways to determine if your radiator is brass or copper:

 - Some brass alloys may be magnetic, while copper is not magnetic.
 So if a magnet attracts to the pipe, it is likely a brass alloy.